K. Santhanam: Early life

 Santhanam obtained a Master of Arts degree in mathematics from the University of Madras (St. Joseph's College, Trichy) and later a law degree from the Law College of Madras, now known as Chennai.
 He joined the Indian National Congress and participated in the Indian Independence Movement at a young age and was imprisoned once for that.
-He was a follower of Mahatma Gandhi and his wife died while at the Gandhi Ashram, while he was in jail.
+He was a follower of Mahatma Gandhi and his wife died at the Gandhi Ashram, while he was in jail.
 From 1937 to 1942, he was a member of the Imperial Legislative Assembly, and from 1946 was a member of the Indian Constituent Assembly, from 1948 serving as Union Minister for Railways and Transport in Jawaharlal Nehru's cabinet.
-He stood as a Congress candidate for the House of the People from Mayuram in Tanjore district, but lost to a Communist candidate.
+He stood as a Congress candidate for the House of the People from Mayuram (now known as Mayiladuthurai) in Tanjore district, but lost to a Communist candidate.
 In February 1952, he was appointed the Governor of Vindhya Pradesh.

 Santhanam committee

-In 1962, Lal Bahadur Sastri appointed Santhanam to preside over the committee on anti-corruption.
+In 1964, Lal Bahadur Sastri appointed Santhanam to preside over the committee on anti-corruption.
 Because of its thorough investigative work and recommendations, the Committee earned a reputation as Santhanam's Committee on Anti-Corruption.
 In his 1976 'Code of Conduct for persons in power, authority or positions of trust in our country', he explicitly included ministers and members of Parliament and state legislatures.
 There should be no use of position for personal or family advantage, read his code; no actions motivated by considerations of party, religion, caste, or community; no unofficial dealings with businessmen or hospitality or gifts accepted from them or other private persons.

-The Santhanam committee is credited with the creation of the CENTRAL VIGILANCE COMMISSION in 1964 which was conferred statutory status in 2003.
+The Santhanam committee is credited with the creation of the Central Vigilance Commission in 1964 which was conferred statutory status in 2003.